mook-as/mailprocessing-test-suite/README.md

 The testing happens inside a docker container to ensure that we have consistent results.
 Within the container, we install dovecot (as an IMAP server) plus postfix.
-We can simply send mail to `root@localhost` within the container, do any processing, and check that the results are as expected.
+We can simply send mail to `user@localhost` within the container, do any processing, and check that the results are as expected.

 We install mailprocessing as a global python package.